 Grades are based on four different components, described in more detail below.
-45% of your grade will come from a final issue paper (1) on a topic of your choosing.
+40% of your grade will come from a final issue paper (1) on a topic of your choosing.
 An additional 20% of your grade will come from debate participation and position papers (2) written by your group.
-5% of your grade consists of participation in class (3).
+10% of your grade consists of attendance and participation in class (3).
 Finally, 30% of your grade consists of weekly reading quizzes (4).

-Reading Quizzes (Top 10) 30% Debate Preparation, Writing, and Participation Position Papers (500-750 words each) 15% (5% each) Campus Involvement Writing Assignment 5% Final Policy Strategy Paper List of Potential Issues Required for Grade Issue Description (500-750 words) Required for Grade Institutional Analysis (1000-1250 words) Required for Grade Public Opinion Analysis (1000-1250 words) Required for Grade Rough Draft with Policy Strategy (3000-3500 words) Required for Grade Paper Conference Attendance Required for Grade Final Draft (3000-3500 words) 45% Participation 5%
+Reading Quizzes (Top 9) 30%

+Debate Preparation, Writing, and Participation

+Position Papers (500-750 words each) 10%

+Response Papers (250 words each) 10%

+Final Policy Strategy Paper

+List of Potential Issues Required (No Grade)

+Issue Description (500-750 words) Required (No Grade)

+Institutional Analysis (1000-1250 words) Required (No Grade)

+Public Opinion Analysis (1000-1250 words) Required (No Grade)

+Rough Draft with Policy Strategy (3000-3500 words) Required (No Grade)

+Paper Conference Attendance Required (No Grade)

+Final Draft (3000-3500 words) 40%

+Participation & Attendance 10%

-Policy Strategy Paper (45%) - As part of the course, you will be required to pick an issue of personal interest that would be decided at the federal level.
+Policy Strategy Paper (40%) - As part of the course, you will be required to pick an issue of personal interest that would be decided at the federal level.
 Using the readings from class as well as additional scholarly readings that you locate, you will complete a variety of different assignments meant to build towards a final policy strategy paper.
 Your goal is to lay out a coherent description of the issue, the current barriers to success, and a strategy for interest groups to use in order to achieve your desired policy goal.